Fureniku/Repopulate/Docs/Repopulate/Code Plans/SpaceGrid & The Solar System.md

 star position:
 every grid position has a point that's closest to world origin (opposition).
 Put star there.
 Scale star with ship distance to origin.
 If grid position is greater than 1 in any axis (check if we can use magnitude for this), offset star by gridSize in direction of world origin to avoid overlapping when ship is in opposition with star

+New idea:
+celestial bodies begin to render when in a direct neighbour gridspace

+smaller objects pool and spawn/despawn onto that child as needed and do not rescale